 - Admitting liability except for causation.
 This means that the other driver has agreed that they are to blame for the accident.
 However, they aren’t admitting the blame for your injuries.
 This isn’t unusual.
 It just means that their insurer wants medical evidence to prove that the injuries were a) real and b) caused by the accident and not in some other way.

 - Accepting partial liability.
-In this scenario, the other party admits being to blame but also alleges that you’re also partially to blame.
+In this scenario, the other party admits being to blame and alleges that you’re also partially to blame.
 This can be contested between both parties until an agreement is made on the different levels of blame.
 An example being the driver was 75% to blame, and you were 25%.
-Compensation would then be awarded accordingly.
+Compensation for the cycling accident on a roundabout is then awarded accordingly.